 To comply with safety regulations, the gas control (thermostat) was set at its lowest setting before the water heater was shipped from the factory.
-The recommended starting point temperature is 120°F.
+The recommended starting point temperature is 120°F (49°C).

-Water temperatures above 125°F can cause severe burns or death from scalding.
+Water temperatures above 125°F (52°C) can cause severe burns or death from scalding.
 Be sure to read and follow the warnings outlined in this manual and on the label located on the water heater near the gas control thermostat.

-Mixing valves are available for reducing point of use water temperature by mixing hot and cold water in branch water lines.
-Contact a licensed plumber or the local plumbing authority for further information.
-(See page 4 for more details.)
+Mixing valves are recommended for reducing point of use water temperature by mixing hot and cold water in branch water lines.
+It is recommended that a mixing valve complying with the Standard for Temperature Actuated Mixing Valves for Hot Water Distribution Systems, ASSE 1017 be installed.
+See page 4 for more details and contact a licensed plumber or the local plumbing authority for further information.

-The chart on the next page may be used as a guide in determining the proper water temperature for your home.
+The chart below may be used as a guide in determining the proper water temperature for your home.